-Tasmania is always a wonderful tourist destination but I like to think that our unique take on this tour turn a great holiday into a truely memorable one, setting an event for those who enjoy driving, fine dining and comfortable accommodation.
+Tasmania is always a wonderful tourist destination, but I like to think that our unique take on this tour turns a great holiday into a truly memorable one, setting an event for those who enjoy driving, fine dining and comfortable accommodation.

-The are a true highlight.
+These are a true highlight.
 Tasmania is renowned for their fine food and wines and we make the most of all that the state has to offer.
-Mures Seafood, Home Hill Vineyard, The Tamar Valley are all amongst the best in the country
+Mures Seafood, Home Hill Vineyard, The Tamar Valley are all amongst the best in the country.

-The Vehicles the tour has been designed for you to bring your favourite Car.
+The tour has been designed for you to bring your favourite Car.
 Previous tours have had a huge range of cars including classic Porsches, Ferraris, current model sports cars and family wagons.
-Whatever you are comfortable in will be fine.
-However, If you would like to try something a little bit different why not try one of our Porsche Boxster Hire Cars, Our fleet will be available for hire for the tour a special rates.
+Whatever you are comfortable in will be fine

 Board the ferry Spirit of Tasmania for an overnight cruise to Devonport, Tasmania.
-I have arranged port-hole cabins for everyone and of course a spot for you car below decks.
-The ferry sails at sunset and we will head straight to the dining room for our welcome dinner.
-Afterwards you can watch the lights of the mainland disappear over a beverage before getting a good nights sleep.
+I have arranged port-hole cabins for everyone and of course a spot for your car below decks.
+Watch the lights of the mainland disappear over a beverage before getting a good night’s sleep.

 Disembark in Devonport.
 5 km later you will be driving your first Targa Stage Road.
 The route chart will lead you through a number of famous Targa Stages, through sweeping farmlands, forests and small villages.
 Tonight’s accommodation is at the Cradle Mountain Lodge.
 There is plenty of time for a walk or just relax before dinner.

 There is time for a bushwalk before we hit the Targa Stages again.
-We start by winding through the mountain valleys of the northwest before tackling a very special snaking road to Zeehan.
+We start by winding through the mountain valleys of the northwest.
+There is even time to visit a Whisky Distillery before tackling a very special snaking road to Zeehan.
 Then onto our overnight stay in the beautiful village of Strahan where we stay in waterfront cottages in the heart of the village.

 First thing this morning is one of the highlights of Targa Tasmania.
 A stage from the outskirts of Strahan to Queenstown.
 Used by Toyota, BMW and Porsche to test and refine their cars, this is a must for anyone who enjoys driving.
 From Queenstown we climb the barren slopes of Mt Lyall and head through the Franklin River wilderness to Mt Arrowsmith, the longest of the Targa stages.
 There are more stages as we drop into the Derwent Valley and our Hobart home, The Old Woolstore, located on the edge of the CBD has proven to be a great base to explore Hobart with easy walk to restaurants and Salamanca Place.